lawsocsg/lawsoc-clinic-manual/docs/criminal-law-and-procedure.md

 person to the Investigating Officer of the case, with the affidavit for verification purposes.
-Generally, the Investigating Officer may require the surety to submit documentary proof of ownership by the :sup:`1`\ surety.
-[110]_ If the surety provides cash for at least half of the bail amount, such verification by the Investigating Officer will not be required.
+Generally, the Investigating Officer may require the surety to submit documentary proof of ownership by the ^1^surety.[^15] If the surety provides cash for at least half of the bail amount, such verification by the Investigating Officer will not be required.

 **9. What is verification?**